These last two weeks have been crazy.

 Anyway, I’ll do what I do best – procrastinate by blogging. lol.

-After coming back from Manila, the fiance and I decided to spend Valentine’s Day in Malacca.
+After coming back from Manila, E and I decided to head to Malacca.
 A two hour drive from KL, this historic state was once an important trade route and was conquered by many different powers, including the Portuguese, Dutch, English and Japanese – leaving behind a rich legacy of buildings and cultures.

 Our first stop on the way to city center was Malacca Zoo in Alor Gajah.
 The second largest zoo in Malaysia, this 54 acre park was once a wildlife rescue base and currently houses over 1,200 animals.
 Despite being a Sunday, it was pretty empty during our visit.